lainemulvay/CITS3403-Project/README.md

 $ flask run
 ```
 ## Test
+Before running the tests, launch the application (using 'flask run') and ensure that the application is running on port 5000.
+Otherwise selenium tests will not work.
 To run tests, run the following command in the root directory of the project:
 ```
 python -m pytest -v